Speech–language pathology: United States

 In the US, some children are eligible to receive speech therapy services, including assessment and lessons through the public school system.
 If not, private therapy is readily available through personal lessons with a qualified speech–language pathologist or the growing field of telepractice.
-Teleconferencing tools such as Skype are being used more commonly as a means to access remote locations in private therapy practice, such as in the geographically diverse south island of New Zealand.
+Teleconferencing tools such as Zoom are being used more commonly as a means to access remote locations in private therapy practice, such as in the geographically diverse south island of New Zealand.
 More at-home or combination treatments have become readily available to address specific types of articulation disorders.
 The use of mobile applications in speech therapy is also growing as an avenue to bring treatment into the home.

 United Kingdom

 In the UK, children are entitled to an assessment by local NHS speech- and language-therapy teams, usually after referral by health visitors or education settings, but parents are also entitled to request an assessment directly.
 If treatment is appropriate, an educational plan will be drawn up.
 Speech therapists often play a role in multi-disciplinary teams when a child has speech delay or disorder as part of a wider health condition.
 The Children's Commissioner for England reported in June 2019 that there was a postcode lottery; £291.65 a year per head was spent on services in some areas, while the budget in some areas was £30.94 or less.
 In 2018, 193,971 children in English primary schools were on the special educational needs register needing speech-therapy services.